Conjoint analysis

 Conjoint analysis is a survey-based statistical technique used in market research that helps determine how people value different attributes (feature, function, benefits) that make up an individual product or service.

 The objective of conjoint analysis is to determine the influence of a set of attributes on respondent choice or decision making.
 In a conjoint experiment, a controlled set of potential products or services, broken down by attribute, is shown to survey respondents.
 By analyzing how respondents choose among the products, the respondents' valuation of the attributes making up the products or services can be determined.
 These implicit valuations (utilities or part-worths) can be used to create market models that estimate market share, revenue and even profitability of new designs.

 Conjoint analysis originated in mathematical psychology and was developed by marketing professor Paul E. Green at the Wharton School of the University of Pennsylvania.
 Other prominent conjoint analysis pioneers include professor V. "Seenu" Srinivasan of Stanford University who developed a linear programming (LINMAP) procedure for rank ordered data as well as a self-explicated approach, and Jordan Louviere (University of Iowa) who invented and developed choice-based approaches to conjoint analysis and related techniques such as best–worst scaling.

 Today it is used in many of the social sciences and applied sciences including marketing, product management, and operations research.
 It is used frequently in testing customer acceptance of new product designs, in assessing the appeal of advertisements and in service design.
 It has been used in product positioning, but there are some who raise problems with this application of conjoint analysis.

 Conjoint analysis techniques may also be referred to as multiattribute compositional modelling, discrete choice modelling, or stated preference research, and are part of a broader set of trade-off analysis tools used for systematic analysis of decisions.
-These tools include Brand-Price Trade-Off, Simalto, and mathematical approaches such as AHP, PAPRIKA, evolutionary algorithms or rule-developing experimentation.
+These tools include Brand Price Trade-off, Simalto, and mathematical approaches such as AHP, PAPRIKA, evolutionary algorithms or rule-developing experimentation.

 Conjoint design

-A product or service area is described in terms of a number of attributes.
+A product or service is described in terms of a number of attributes.
 For example, a television may have attributes of screen size, screen format, brand, price and so on.
 Each attribute can then be broken down into a number of levels.
 For instance, levels for screen format may be LED, LCD, or Plasma.

 Respondents are shown a set of products, prototypes, mock-ups, or pictures created from a combination of levels from all or some of the constituent attributes and asked to choose from, rank or rate the products they are shown.
 Each example is similar enough that consumers will see them as close substitutes but dissimilar enough that respondents can clearly determine a preference.
 Each example is composed of a unique combination of product features.
 The data may consist of individual ratings, rank orders, or choices among alternative combinations.

 Conjoint design involves four different steps: